 Answer (b) is correct for any monetary damages because there is no causation.
 But it is incorrect relative to her breach of confidence to Sally and the embarrassment it caused.
 Answer (d) is not applicable as hypnosis is unproven regarding guilt.
 It might be grounds for the False Negative Thoughts Department to send the messages, “See, I told you there’s something wrong with you.”
 Answer (g) indicates an attempt to justify Helen’s actions.
 Confidence is implied in all sensitive conversations.
 It will likely increase the amount of Helen’s guilt by suggesting a breach of trust is okay between friends.

 Moderately Difficult Exercises.

 Moderate Exercise 1.
 Wilma is a 35-year-old mother in a happy marriage.
 She went shopping with her best friend, Teresa, at an expensive clothing store.
 Teresa is wealthy and has a B-type personality.
 Wilma had an eye for color coordination.
-Teresa tried on various dresses and voiced her opinion that it looked good on her.
+Teresa tried on various dresses and voiced her opinion that they looked good on her.
 Wilma would smile but say nothing.
-But, inside Wilma would cringe because the colors did not go well with Teresa’s hair and skin tones.
+But, inside, Wilma would cringe because the colors did not go well with Teresa’s hair and skin tones.
 Wilma felt guilty that she was being dishonest in her answers.
 How do you reduce Wilma’s guilt?

 Potential Answers to Moderate Exercise 1.

-(a) Wilma should apologize to Teresa for violating her trust and friendship by not telling Teresa how she felt; and she should ask for forgiveness;
+(a) Wilma should apologize to Teresa for violating her trust and friendship by not telling Teresa how she felt, and she should ask for forgiveness;

 (b) Wilma should not apologize because her guilt was based on a false negative thought.